richardxu100/web-dev-stoga/README.md

 Now that you have a basic understanding of HTML, CSS, and JS, it's time to learn some more advanced tools to speed up your coding workflow and allow you to write cleaner code.

 ### CSS
-1. Learn a CSS preprocesser such as [sass] (http://sass-lang.com/) or [less] (http://lesscss.org/).
+1. Learn a CSS preprocesser such as [sass] (http://sass-lang.com/) or [less] (http://lesscss.org/) which will speed up the way you write CSS.
 Basically what happens is that you write your styling in sass, and then it is processed into CSS so the webpage can read it.
 Sass is a little more popular, but both are great.
 These frameworks will allow you to use CSS variables, functions, and even importing functionality of different sass/less files.
-2. I'd strongly suggest learning a
+2. I'd strongly suggest learning a CSS framework such as [bootstrap] (http://getbootstrap.com/), [semantic-ui](http://semantic-ui.com/), or [materialize] (http://materializecss.com/).
+Basically, you'll import CSS that these websites have already written, so that you won't need to spend so much time adding CSS to your buttons and other elements so that they look all right.
+3. If you really like CSS and the aspects of Web Design, I'd highly suggest checking out [devTips] (https://www.youtube.com/user/DevTipsForDesigners).
+Travis makes fantastic CSS and Web Dev tutorials.

+### JS
+1. [Practical JavaScript] (http://watchandcode.com/courses/practical-javascript)- JavaScript is over 20 years old and has an incredible number of features.
+But to create web apps you only need to understand a small fraction of JavaScript.
+This course will teach you what's necessary in JavaScript to make web applications.
+It's a free and great resource.
+2. Now it's time to learn a JavaScript framework to allow you to write complex JavaScript applications quickly.
+The most popular one right now is made by Facebook and is called [React] (https://facebook.github.io/react/).
+  * [React JS Program] (http://courses.reactjsprogram.com/courses/reactjsfundamentals)- This is a great free course on learning React.
+At the end he has a practice project, building a Weather App, which reinforces the material he teaches in this course.
+  *